Including Laws Enacted through December 2022

-States can play an important role in advancing public health by establishing public policies to protect and improve indoor air quality.
-The ELI Database of State IAQ Laws is a compilation of laws that reflect a wide range of state policy strategies to improve indoor air quality.
+The ELI Database of State IAQ Laws is a compilation of laws reflecting a wide range of state policy strategies to improve indoor air quality.
 The Database is updated annually.